 Do I really have to attend every rehearsal two-and-a-half weeks out in their entirety?
 Yes.
 We are dealing with many "moving parts" at that time and need full attendance.
 This is out of respect for the entire team that is putting this show together - cast, crew, and production staff.
 Tech rehearsals will not go unreasonably late - they will run 3:15-7:00.
 If there is an extenuating circumstance regarding your schedule, please have your parent reach out to me before the first rehearsal so we can try to figure out a solution.

-My child participates in modified sports.
-Does this mean they can't participate in the musical?
-We had a number of students successfully balance both commitments last year, and I'm hopeful the same will be true this year.
+I want to partipate in modified sports.
+Does this mean I can't participate in the musical?
+We had a number of students successfully balance both commitments last year, and I'm sure the same will be true this year.
 Mr. Merchant and I will be in constant communication, and I will regularly be checking sports schedules to avoid conflicts as much as possible.

-Does this mean that everyone who auditions is cast?
+Is everyone who auditions for the musical cast?
 Yes.